 The lacing system used on this boot is comprised solely of eyelets, both metal speed lacing rings and leather material eyelets.
-While this is meant to speed up the process of getting the boots on and getting out the door and on your way, it is harder to attain a secure fit, especially for hiking, than it is with many other boots including the Oboz Bridger 10.
+While this is meant to speed up the process of getting the boots on and getting out the door and on your way, it is harder to attain a secure fit, especially for hiking, than it is with many other boots including our Editors' Choice award winner.
 The speed system works fine if you just need to hop in the car to run an errand, but for a snug fit, having lacing hooks would improve performance here.

 Another consequence of using eyelets near the boot top is opening the tongue up enough to slip your foot into the boot — the laces have to be opened up beforehand, and even still it is a tight fit, and we had to pull hard with the heel tab.
 With so many metal eyelets to continually pull the laces through, we read reports of the laces wearing through and tearing quite quickly on these boots, although we did not experience that ourselves.
-Getting in and out of these boots proved to be less user-friendly than most of the other lace-up boots in our test, though we had similar qualms with the laces on the North Face Chilkat 400.
+Getting in and out of these boots proved to be less user-friendly than most of the other lace-up boots in our test.

 These boots don't require any threading or hooking of the laces, simply give them a stout pull and tie them.
 Also shown is the orange and brown pull tab that helps with loosening tight laces easily.

 The sole on this boot is the Vasque Nordic Rover rubber compound, which provides a good hold when heading uphill or down thanks to its bi-directional lugs.
 The soft and pliable ColdHold rubber compound towards the center of the sole is combined with stiffer more aggressive outer lugs to keep the boot gripping even when temperatures fall, a common problem for lesser rubber compounds.
 Some rubber compounds used on hiking boots may be great in the summer but lose their tactility when the temperatures drop.
-This boot performed reasonably well for walking across the icy pavement, although it couldn't quite match the traction provided by the Kamik Nationplus, the North Face Chilkat 400, or our Top Pick for Traction, the Columbia Bugaboot Plus IV.
+This boot performed reasonably well for walking across the icy pavement, although it couldn't quite match the traction provided by some other top competitors.

 Showing the traction pattern on the lugged outsole of the Snowburban Ultradry.
 The lugs are very firm and work great in snow and soft conditions, but are less grippy on ice than some others.